See the best-dressed stars from the Oscars red carpet

 Meryl Streep

 Is it any surprise that Meryl Streep looks amazing on the red carpet?
 This three-quarter-sleeved gown has a lower neckline than we're used to seeing on the Oscar-winning star, but it looks gorgeous.
-The skinny belt is a fashion-forward touch.
+The skinny belt adds a trendy touch.

 Adam Rippon and Mirai Nagasu

 The Olympics are coming to the Oscars!
-Figure skating sensations Adam Rippon and Mirai Nagasu are out of their costumes and in fashion-forward looks for the red carpet.
+Figure skating sensations Adam Rippon and Mirai Nagasu are out of their costumes and in elegant, stylish looks for the red carpet.

 Lindsey Vonn